madmaxgrey/Preshyons-Modpack/README.md

 3. open the MO2 folder and launch the ModOrganizer.exe and set it up as usual with a portable instance

 4. once opened in the profiles Drop down menu select Preshyon's Modpack to load and enable all the mods
+# Ignore Above has to be updated once modpack is officialy Avaliable
 ## Modlist

 ### Audio